 In the meantime, these Candida cells are not sitting idle.
 Their metabolic processes produce a wide variety of chemicals, many of which are toxic to us.
-These include a neurotoxin named acetaldehyde, which is coincidentally the same chemical that causes hangovers.
+These include a neurotoxin named acetaldehyde, which is coincidentally the same chemical that causes hangovers (3).

 This leads us on to the last reason why Candida can lead to fatigue.
 Things like an overworked liver, a weakened immune system, and chronic fatigue can put pressure on other organs.
-For example, adrenal fatigue is often seen at the same time as Candida.
+Burnout and adrenal fatigue are often seen at the same time as Candida.

-I’ve already touched on the reason why a Candida overgrowth can lead to brain fog, confusion, difficulties with memory, and poor concentration.
-A chemical named acetaldehyde, one of the toxic metabolites produced by Candida albicans, is to blame.
+We’ve already touched on the reason why a Candida overgrowth can lead to symptoms like brain fog, confusion, difficulties with memory, and poor concentration.
+A chemical named acetaldehyde, one of the toxic metabolites produced by Candida albicans, is to blame (5).

 There are several ways in which acetaldehyde can affect your mental focus:

-- Red blood cells that combine with acetaldehyde can carry less oxygen to the brain and travel more slowly through blood vessels.
+- Red blood cells that combine with acetaldehyde can carry less oxygen to the brain and travel more slowly through blood vessels (7).

-- Acetaldehyde can cause a deficiency in vitamin B1, which is crucial for good brain health.
+- Acetaldehyde can cause a deficiency in vitamin B1, which is crucial for good brain health (8).

-- Acetaldehyde can also damage nerve cells in a similar way to chronic alcoholism or Alzheimer’s.
+- Acetaldehyde can damage nerve cells in a similar way to chronic alcoholism or Alzheimer’s (9).

-This one takes us right to the heart of Candida Related Complex.
-Candida is, after all, a gut-related condition.
+This Candida symptom takes us right to the heart of Candida Related Complex.
+It is, after all, a gut-related condition.
 The changes in your digestive tract are what ultimately leads to all of the other symptoms on this list.

-When the healthy gut flora is overwhelmed by Candida albicans, your small and large intestine can start to malfunction.
-This can mean diarrhea, constipation, gas, bloating, cramps, nausea, and many other gut-related symptoms.
+When a healthy gut microbiome is overwhelmed by an opportunistic pathogen like Candida albicans, the small and large intestine can start to function suboptimally.
+This can mean symptoms like diarrhea, constipation, gas, bloating, cramps, and nausea.